 - 3.1.
 The majority of places available are boarding places in that the School provides pupils with overnight board and lodging. - 3.2.
-There are different categories of boarders: termly boarders, weekly boarders and flexi-boarders although the admissions procedure is the same for all categories excepting Year 7flexi-boarders.
+There are different categories of boarders: termly boarders, weekly boarders and flexi-boarders, although the admissions procedure is the same for all categories excepting Year 7 flexi- boarders where places are awarded on academic ability or aptitude in music or sport. - 3.2.1.

-- 3.2.1.
 Termly boarders reside at the School each and every day and night of each term, except over half-term.
 They may go home on exeat weekends, usually after sport on a Saturday, returning after supper the following day.
-They may go home more frequently if their parents/carers so chose. - 3.2.2.
+They may go home more frequently if their parents/carers so choose. - 3.2.2.
 Weekly boarders do everything that termly boarders do except stay overnight at the School on weekends.
 They reside at the School each and every day and night, Monday to Friday, of each term, except over half-term.
-They may go home more frequently if their parents/carers so chose. - 3.2.3.
-Flexi-boarders do everything that termly boarders do except routinely stay overnight; their arrangement is more flexible to suit their, and their families, needs.
-They are required to stay over 3-4 times per term.
-On other occasions they may arrive for breakfast and may depart after the end of prep.
-They are full members of a boarding house with access to all of its facilities.
-They are provided with accommodation in the form of their own workstation and storage areas and a bed. - 3.3.
-Parents/carers of boarders will be expected to pay boarding fees once their son is admitted into the School and full details of these boarding fees can be found on our website under Admissions.
+They may go home more frequently if their parents/carers so choose.